 The year 2015 marked the 50th Anniversary of the release of the first record album by Birmingham's world famous rock group The Moody Blues.
-In celebration of this historic event, Esoteric Recordings has re-issued this album as a high-quality CD package available in single or double disc formats to include many bonus tracks.
+In celebration of this historic event, Esoteric Recordings has re-issued this album as a high-quality CD package available in "single" or "double disc box set" formats to include many bonus tracks.

-Esoteric's 'The Magnificent Moodies' double-CD box set cannot be underestimated in its "magnificence" including value for money.
-As if 56 mostly previously-unreleased tracks weren't enough, you also get a 24 page booklet crammed with recording details, rare photos and story of the band as expertly researched by Mark Powell; a group picture poster with contemporary newspaper and magazine articles; plus three promotional collector cards.
-It's possibly the best re-issue in both quality and quantity I've ever seen.
+Esoteric's "The Magnificent Moodies" double-CD box set cannot be overestimated in its "magnificence" including value for money.
+As if 56 mostly previously-unreleased tracks (including BBC sessions and alternate demo versions) weren't enough, you also get a 24 page booklet crammed with recording details, rare photos, and story of the band as expertly researched by Mark Powell.

 In the beginning, The Moody Blues line-up consisted of Denny Laine, Ray Thomas, Mike Pinder, Graeme Edge, and Clint Warwick.
 Clint left in mid 1966 to be replaced briefly by Rod Clark who in turn was replaced by John Lodge.
+Rod went on to join another well-known Brum group The Rockin' Berries.
 Denny Laine had also left before the end of that year and was replaced by Justin Hayward.

 Some fans will argue it was a different band who recorded Days of Future Passed and the albums that followed.
 To put things in perspective though, its amazing to think the first four Beatles albums and 'Sgt.
 Pepper's Lonely Hearts Club Band' were recorded by the same group.
 Pop music was evolving incredibly fast during the mid 1960s which makes two years between albums seem a long time indeed!